-What would it take for the UK to apologize for centuries of atrocities carried out under the British Empire? -- Sott.net
+What Would it Take For The UK to Apologize For Centuries of Atrocities Carried Out Under The British Empire? -- Sott.net

 None of those points are correct.
 We already know that Muammar Gaddafi was embroiled in a battle with extremist jihadists who had fought against the British in Iraq.
 (These militias would eventually become ISIS).
 The idea that Gaddafi was massacring civilians for no apparent reason has been heavily disputed.
 Besides, the British government at the time had an interestingly cozy relationship with the Libyan regime and helped to capture Gaddafi's opponents who were later sent back to Libya and tortured.
 The "no-fly zone" resolution did not authorise the removal of Gaddafi by force.

-So no - it wasn't legal, it wasn't necessary and certainly wasn't right.
+So no - it wasn't legal, it wasn't necessary and it certainly wasn't right.

 The destabilization of Libya and the flow of arms following Gaddafi's death helped prop up terror groups across the region, including Boko Haram in Nigeria.